Reality9/PizzaHack/README.md

 Because it was written in one go, I was sleep deprived when I wrote it and it worked.
 There is basic routing and view management through loading HTML/CSS pages. jQuery was added in retrospect because Materialize needed it - code can be simplified to use more jQuery to be slimmer.
 The route `index.html#<route>` loads `views/<route>.html`, places it in the view, then loads `views/<route>.js` and `eval`s it.

+## Contribution

+Welcome, please do help improve this and generalize it and add challenges.
+Any help is deeply appreciated.

 ## Why aren't the jokes funny?

 Because of [this guy](https://www.facebook.com/galgalatz?fref=ts), he has spent the last three years making my jokes less and less funny until I eventually sort of gave up on sane or sophisticated humor.
 Hey, Rebecca's happy - right?
 Right?
 Right?